iBoot32/PwnBoot/README.md

 # How To Use

-1. Set up a Window 7 Virtual Machine (this is a requirement)
+1. Set up a Windows 7 Virtual Machine (this is a requirement)
 2. Download the latest release of PwnBoot (www.pwnboot.tk) to your Windows 7 VM
 3. Connect your iPhone2,1 to your VM in DFU mode
 4. Run `PwnBootCLI` to see a list of uses of PwnBoot